vuminhtue/SMU_Machine_Learning_Python/_episodes/12-AutoML.md

 ## Predict on test / hold-out Sample

+Before finalizing the model, it is advisable to perform one final check by predicting the test/hold-out set and reviewing the evaluation metrics.
+If you look at the information grid in Section 6 above, you will see that 30% (41 samples) of the data has been separated out as a test/hold-out sample.
+All of the evaluation metrics we have seen above are cross validated results based on the training set (70%) only.
+Now, using our final trained model stored in the tuned_knn variable we will predict against the hold-out sample and evaluate the metrics to see if they are materially different than the CV results.

 ```python
 predict_model(tuned_knn)
 ```

 ![image](https://user-images.githubusercontent.com/43855029/165796658-bba23d68-57ba-4778-93a8-4262f3a7a097.png)

+The accuracy on the test/hold-out set is 0.9512 compared to 0.9356 achieved on the tuned_knn CV results (in section 9.2 above).
+This is not a significant difference.
+If there is a large variation between the test/hold-out and CV results, then this would normally indicate over-fitting but could also be due to several other factors and would require further investigation.
+In this case, we will move forward with finalizing the model and predicting on unseen data (the 10% that we had separated in the beginning and never exposed to PyCaret).

+(TIP : It's always good to look at the standard deviation of CV results when using create_model().)

 ## Finalize Model for Deployment

+Model finalization is the last step in the experiment.
+A normal machine learning workflow in PyCaret starts with setup(), followed by comparing all models using compare_models() and shortlisting a few candidate models (based on the metric of interest) to perform several modeling techniques such as hyperparameter tuning, ensembling, stacking etc. This workflow will eventually lead you to the best model for use in making predictions on new and unseen data.
+The finalize_model() function fits the model onto the complete dataset including the test/hold-out sample (30% in this case).
+The purpose of this function is to train the model on the complete dataset before it is deployed in production.

 ```python
 final_knn = finalize_model(tuned_knn)
 ```

 ## Predict on unseen data

+The predict_model() function is also used to predict on the unseen dataset.
+The only difference from section 11 above is that this time we will pass the data_unseen parameter. data_unseen is the variable created at the beginning of the tutorial and contains 10% (15 samples) of the original dataset which was never exposed to PyCaret. (see section 5 for explanation)

 ```python
 unseen_predictions = predict_model(final_knn, data=data_unseen)